GoogleCloudPlatform/professional-services/README.md

 * [Uploading files directly to Google Cloud Storage by using Signed URL](examples/direct-upload-to-gcs) - Example architecture to enable uploading files directly to GCS by using [Signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls).

 ## Tools
-The tools folder contains ready-made utilities which can simpilfy Google Cloud Platform usage.
+The tools folder contains ready-made utilities which can simplify Google Cloud Platform usage.

 * [Agile Machine Learning API](tools/agile-machine-learning-api) - A web application which provides the ability to train and deploy ML models on Google Cloud Machine Learning Engine, and visualize the predicted results using LIME through simple post request.
 * [Apache Beam Client Throttling](tools/apachebeam-throttling) - A library that can be used to limit the number of requests from an Apache Beam pipeline to an external service.
 It buffers requests to not overload the external service and activates client-side throttling when the service starts rejecting requests due to out of quota errors.
-* [AssetInventory](tools/asset-inventory) - Import Cloud Asset Inventory resourcs into BigQuery.
+* [AssetInventory](tools/asset-inventory) - Import Cloud Asset Inventory resources into BigQuery.
 * [Ansible Module for Anthos on Bare Metal](tools/anthosbm-ansible-module) - Ansible module for installation of Anthos on Bare Metal
 * [BigQuery Discount Per-Project Attribution](tools/kunskap) - A tool that automates the generation of a BigQuery table that uses existing exported billing data, by attributing both CUD and SUD charges on a per-project basis.
 * [BigQuery Query Plan Exporter](tools/bigquery-query-plan-exporter) - Command line utility for exporting BigQuery query plans in a given date range.